sarlapraghna-07/Golay-Complementary-Sequences/README.md

-# Golay-Complementary-Sequences
-Implementation and analysis of Golay Complementary Sequences for applications in signal processing, radar and communication systems.
 # Golay Complementary Sequences — DSP Project

 > A complete Python implementation covering sequence generation, PAPR reduction in OFDM, and channel estimation using Golay complementary pairs.